 Natural Science Club is an organization designed to create an atmosphere where senior students can mentor underclassmen outside the classroom and establish lasting relationships.
-In addition, the club assists the Science Department with various activities around campus such as "Science Olympiad" where students can foster a love or respect for science disciplines in children or youth in the surrounding communities.
+In addition, the club assists the Science Department with various activities around campus where students can foster a love or respect for science disciplines in children or youth in the surrounding communities.